EMDR Therapy

 What is EMDR Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a structured therapy that encourages the client to focus briefly on the trauma memory or bothersome experience, while simultaneously experiencing a series of eye movements, sounds, or tactile sensations, which activate both the left and right sides of the brain.
-It is a type of therapy that helps people heal from their traumas and disturbing life experiences.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based, structured therapy that encourages the client to focus briefly on the trauma, memory, or bothersome experience, while simultaneously experiencing a series of eye movements, sounds, or tactile sensations, which activate both the left and right sides of the brain.
+It is a type of therapy that helps people heal from their traumas and adverse life experiences.
 It gets people UNSTUCK.

 How Does EMDR Therapy Work?